sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 :::
 #### Configuration

-These can be configured in IdentityNow by going to **Admin** > **Sources** > (A Source) > **Accounts** (tab) > **Create Account**.
+These can be configured in Identity Security Cloud by going to **Admin** > **Sources** > (A Source) > **Accounts** (tab) > **Create Account**.

 The available options on this page are constructed as transforms behind the scenes.
 For example, the identity attribute mapping choice is saved as an [identity attribute transform](./operations/identity-attribute.md) definition within the saved create profile.

-These can also be configured with IdentityNow REST APIs.
+These can also be configured with Identity Security Cloud REST APIs.
 You can define any kind of transform you want for any field in the create profile policy, to calculate account attributes in ways beyond what the UI offers.
 See [Transforms in Provisioning Policies](./guides/provisioning-policy-transform.md).

-For more information on the IdentityNow REST API endpoints used to managed transform objects in APIs, refer to [IdentityNow Transform REST APIs](/docs/api/v3/transforms).
+For more information on the Identity Security Cloud REST API endpoints used to managed transform objects in APIs, refer to [Identity Security Cloud Transform REST APIs](/docs/api/v3/transforms).

 :::tip